 Maya Angelou, ‘Life Doesn’t Frighten Me’.
 A poem about overcoming fear and not allowing it to master you, ‘Life Doesn’t Frighten Me’ is the perfect poem for children if you want to teach them about self-belief and the importance of facing their fears.
 Angelou lists a number of things, from barking dogs to grotesque fairy tales in the Mother Goose tradition, but comes back to her mantra: ‘Life doesn’t frighten me at all’.
 We’re especially fond of Angelou’s image of walking the ocean floor and never having to breathe (a fine metaphor – though in reality, don’t try doing this without breathing apparatus).

-Continue to explore the interesting world of children’s literature with our pick of the best children’s novels, these fascinating facts about children’s books and our collection of interesting Harry Potter facts.
+Continue to explore the interesting world of children’s literature with our pick of the best children’s novels, these classic fairy tales, these fascinating facts about children’s books and our collection of interesting Harry Potter facts.